dapp-protocols/Blockchain-Abstraction-Layer/Tutorial.md

 BAL_REFLECT(SupplyChain::Cargo, (id)(manifest)(description)(origin)(movement)(quantity))
 ```

 Now we are ready to implement the `ship.invntry` action.
 Along the way, however, we decide that the process of fetching items in a `PickList` and checking the available quantities is overly redundant between our actions, so we extract it into a method and use that method to simplify the implementations of our Manufacture, Transfer, and Ship Inventory actions.
-To keep the method's interface clean, we define a type alias by our declaration: `using PickedItems = map<InventoryId, std::reference_wrapper<const Inventory>>;`.
+To keep the method's interface clean, we define a type alias, in the class by our declaration so we can use the Inventory type: `using PickedItems = map<InventoryId, std::reference_wrapper<const Inventory>>;`.
 After this, we define our new method and action like so:
 ```c++
 SupplyChain::PickedItems SupplyChain::processPickList(const Stock& stock, PickList list) {
     PickedItems picked;